You need to submit rent receipts if the total rent that you declare for a full-year (12 months) is more than INR 1 lakh.

 You need to show each month’s Rent receipt required for rent between 3001 to 8333 per month.

-Each HRA rent receipt should have 1 Rupee revenue stamp along with landlord’s signature.
+Each HRA rent receipt should have 1 Rupee revenue stamp along with the landlord’s signature.

 This article will discuss: